Skip to main content

 Unsubscribe anytime

 The pivot to CLI-first agent infrastructure makes strategic sense.
-The mobile builder market is crowded (Rork, A0.dev), but the agent execution layer is wide open.
-With $9.4M from 776, they're betting that every AI coding agent will need a sandboxed environment to deploy to.
+The mobile builder market is crowded (Rork, A0.dev), but the “give your agent a better environment” market is wide open.
+With $9.4M from 776, they’re betting that every AI coding agent will need a sandboxed deployment target.

 Good fit:

-• Indie hackers who want to go from prompt → deployed app without managing infrastructure
+• Indie hackers who want to go from prompt to deployed app without managing infrastructure

-• Teams using multiple AI coding agents who need a unified deployment target
+• Teams using multiple AI coding agents who need a unified sandbox

 Not ideal for: